RudgeLab/WebCM/Documentation/INSTALL.md

 WebCM doesn't have its own user management page, so if you want to add users you will have to do it through the admin page.

-### Running the server
+### Running the server locally

 To run the server, navigate to the server's root directory and run:

 	python ./manage.py runserver

 By default, this will start WebCM on `localhost:8000/`.
 This should **only** be used if you want to quickly launch WebCM for personal use.
-If you want to deploy WebCM (e.g. in a lab environment), follow the instructions in the *"Deploying WebCM"* section.
+If you want to deploy WebCM (e.g. in a lab environment), follow the instructions in the [Deploying WebCM](#deploying-webcm) section.

 ## Setting up CellModeller